 • Growth in Aquaculture

 The aquaculture sector is a rapidly growing segment of the compound feed market, driven by increasing global demand for fish and seafood.
 The FAO estimates that aquaculture will account for 59% of global fish supply by 2030, fueled by consumer preferences for healthy, protein-rich foods.
 Specialized aquafeed, designed to optimize fish growth and minimize environmental pollution, is a critical driver.
 Recent developments include the use of alternative protein sources, such as insect meal and algae-based feeds, to reduce reliance on fishmeal.
 In 2025, the Global Seafood Alliance highlighted a partnership between a major feed producer and a biotech firm to develop algae-based omega-3 supplements for aquafeed, addressing sustainability concerns.
-The growth of aquaculture, particularly in Asia-Pacific, is a significant catalyst for the compound feed market.
+The growth of aquaculture, particularly in the Asia-Pacific region, is a significant catalyst for the compound feed market.

 Compound Feed Market Restraints: